 Corsair’s been in the peripheral game for a long time, and it’s made a lot of gaming headsets over the years.
-Released in September of last year, the Corsair HS60 Pro Surround is on the simpler side, but it covers the fundamentals and includes occasionally important features like surround sound.
+Released in September 2019, the Corsair HS60 PRO SURROUND is on the simpler side, but it covers the fundamentals and includes occasionally important features like surround sound.

 The headset’s on-ear controls are similarly straightforward; there’s a volume dial on the left ear and a mic mute button beneath it, and that’s it.
 The detachable 3.5mm mic also works pretty well.
 This unidirectional microphone sits at the end of a flexible wire, so adjusting it to your desired position is really easy.
 If you’re gaming on a Nintendo Switch, or just don’t want voice chat you can easily get rid of it.

 How does the Corsair HS60 PRO SURROUND connect?

 Just like everything else about the headset, gaming with the Corsair HS60 PRO SURROUND is a very straightforward experience.
 Just plug it in and it works.
 If you want to use the surround sound feature, you’ll need to install Corsair’s iCue software, which is a little obnoxious, but quick enough.
 Once the setting is switched on, you can safely ignore the app forever if you want—it adds very little additional functionality, and surround sound will stay on unless you decide to open the app again and turn it off.

 I uset the headset on PC, PlayStation 4, and Nintendo Switch, but it’s also compatible with Xbox One, Xbox Series X/S, and PlayStation 5.
 I often play games like Overwatch, League of Legends, Dauntless, and Pokemon Sword and find it handles all of them equally well.

 How well does the Corsair HS60 PRO SURROUND isolate noise?